-5.7 With safeguards within Policy JWP4: Design of Waste Management Facilities and Policy JWP5: Energy from Waste, along with environmental permitting requirements for industrial emissions and water abstraction, it is considered that the ELJWP will not have an adverse effect on the integrity of any Habitats Sites or their functionally linked habitats, either alone or in combination with other plans or projects.
+- 5.7 Industrial emissions, water abstraction and wastewater treatment are subject to environmental permitting by the Environment Agency and Defra, which includes ensuring that proposals will not have an adverse effect on the integrity of Habitats Sites.
+Policy JWP5 also states that Energy from Waste development would only be permitted where the use will "not result in long distance vehicle movements"; is energy efficient; and "the release of non-biogenic gaseous carbon emissions will be minimised, with mechanisms to capture for use and/or storage".
+Policy JWP4 also ensures proposals for waste management and wastewater treatment development have no adverse impact on the water environment. - 5.8 With safeguards within Policy JWP4: Design of Waste Management and Wastewater Treatment Facilities and Policy JWP5: Energy from Waste, along with environmental permitting requirements for industrial emissions, water abstraction and treatment of wastewater, it is considered that the ELJWP will not have an adverse effect on the integrity of any Habitats Sites or their functionally linked habitats, either alone or in combination with other plans or projects.

-Conclusions and Next Steps
+Conclusions and next steps

-6.1 The HRA Screening (Chapter 4) could not rule out likely significant effects in relation to physical damage and loss of habitat; water abstraction; air pollution due to dust; industrial emissions; vehicle emissions; and pests and vermin.
-These impacts would arise from three of the ELJWP's policies: JWP2, JWP5 and JWP6.
-However, the Appropriate Assessment (Chapter 5) concluded that, with safeguards provided by Policy JWP4 along with environmental permitting requirements for industrial emissions and water abstraction, adverse effects on the integrity of Habitats Sites will be avoided.
+6.1 The HRA Screening (Chapter 4) could not rule out likely significant effects in relation to physical damage and loss of habitat; water abstraction; wastewater; air pollution due to dust; industrial emissions; vehicle emissions; and pests and vermin.
+These impacts would arise from four of the ELJWP's policies: JWP2, JWP2B, JWP5 and JWP6.
+However, the Appropriate Assessment (Chapter 5) concluded that, with safeguards provided by Policy JWP4 and Policy JWP5, along with environmental permitting requirements for industrial emissions and water abstraction, adverse effects on the integrity of Habitats Sites will be avoided.